Abibubble/portfolio/README.md

 ### Imagery
 * The background is a linear gradient of three light colors, which give an immediate impression of my personality.
-* I have included images of my finished projects within my portfolio section, to demonstrate how they look without having to click off my site.
+* I have included images of my finished projects within my portfolio section, to demonstrate how they look without having to click off my CV.

 ### Wireframes
 [Here are the wireframes for desktop, mobile and tablet for this project](wireframes.pdf).

 ### Features
 * Navigation bar visible on every page, with links to every page on the site for easy navigation.
-* Links to my portfolio projects
+* Links to my portfolio projects.
 * Links to videos of my ska band to show what I do in my free time.

 ---